 It has to be money surely?

 I mean come on – given all the new and peer reviewed scientific based evidence out there proving vaping is up to 95% safer than smoking – what else could it be?

-In my article – Two Vapers Two Health Departments – Oceans Apart In Vaping Policies – I mentioned the biggest killers over the centuries has been governments – so forgive me if I don’t link the banning and criminalizing of e-cigarettes to a Government literally sentencing its smokers to long lingering deaths.
+In my recent article and interview I mentioned the biggest killers over the centuries has been governments – so forgive me if I don’t link the banning and criminalizing of e-cigarettes to a Government literally sentencing its smokers to long lingering deaths.